UniExeterRSE/intro-to-isca/_episodes/03_connection.md

 - Connect to the ISCA HPC system with your university credentials
 - Create an ssh `config` file for easier access via the command line
-- Generate a public-key pair and use this to log into ISCA

 ## Via the Command Line